4 Ways to Contact Uber Customer Service

 - Any kind of criminal activity that occurs in relation to your ride (such as a driver stealing from you or assaulting you)

-In these cases, Uber offers 24/7 live support at the phone number we listed above.
+In these cases, Uber offers 24/7 live support at the phone number we listed above, and it’s by far the fastest way to contact Uber in an emergency.
 Of course, in all emergencies your first course of action should be to call 911.
 After that, however, you can contact the Uber support phone number (assuming that doing so doesn’t jeopardize the safety of you, another passenger, or the driver).

 We know the above cases sound extreme, and that’s because they are.
 You’ll probably never encounter any of these problems when taking Uber.
 Therefore, you should probably never call the phone support line.
 Using it for less serious situations will only take up space on the line that Uber could be using to help passengers who are in real emergencies.

-We know it would be nice if Uber offered customer phone support for less serious problems, but this isn’t the case at the moment.
+We know it would be nice if Uber offered a way for customers to call support for less serious problems, but this isn’t the case at the moment.
 Don’t worry, though.
 You still have many other options for contacting Uber about routine questions or issues.

 For non-emergency questions that require help from a live person, in-app support is the route we recommend.
 Uber has a sizeable team of support representatives available to help you with issues related to trips you’ve taken.